 When no will is left by a deceased person they are said to have died intestate.
-Dying intestate means that their property and things are distributed according to the legal rules on intestacy made by the Parliament in the state or territory where they lived.
-Sometimes a person may have left a will, but for some reason a problem arises so that not all of the property can be disposed of.
+Dying intestate means that their property and things are distributed according to the legal rules on intestacy.
+Such legal rules are made by the Parliament in the state or territory.
+Sometimes a person may have left a valid will but for some reason not all of their property is disposed of.
+This may result in a partial intestacy depending on the situation.

 The intestacy rules prescribe an order, in a hierarchical way, as to who among the deceased’s family is entitled to the deceased’s estate.
 A useful table summarising entitlements in New South Wales can be found on the Department of Justice Law Access site here.